pauljickling/whiteboard/README.md

 # Whiteboard

-## Status Update for 10/16/2018

-An important bug with the original MVP release was discovered where submitted answers had random problems saved as their foreign key instead of the actual instance of the problem solved.
-Because of this the app is currently being rewritten.
-Updates and progress have been good, and a functional rerelease is expected within the next week or two.

-If you want to see what the app looked like it is recommended you go back to the following commit: cbd3efdcdd33f3faf9f30109683f1eaabb2d33e1

-## Old Summary

 Whiteboard is a simple interface for answering questions that might be asked in a coding interview during the dreaded whiteboarding section.
 Whiteboard saves your previous answers so that you can track your progress at answering questions.

 At this point in time I don't have an instance of the app available on the internet.
 This is because the selection of questions I have stored in my database are from *Cracking the Coding Interview*, and using those questions publicly would be a copyright violation.
 That means as the project currently exists you need to run a copy of the app locally, and then create your own set of questions for the database.
 The simplest way to do that is to use the Django admin component.